Naushad Siddiqui

-Pirzada Mohammad Naushad Siddiqui (born 2 May 1993) is an Indian politician.
-He is the Chairman of the Indian Secular Front.
-Currently, he is serving as an MLA from Bhangar constituency in the West Bengal Legislative Assembly as a candidate of Rashtriya Secular Majlis Party.
-He is Great grandson of the Pir of Furfura's Mohammad Abu Bakr Siddique.
+Pirzada Mohammad Nawsad Siddiqui (born 2 May 1993) is an Indian politician belonging to the Indian Secular Front (ISF).
+He is the Chairman of the ISF.
+Currently, he is serving as an MLA from Bhangar constituency in the West Bengal Legislative Assembly.
+He is great-grandson of the Pir of Furfura's Mohammad Abu Bakr Siddique.

-Early life
+Early life and education

 Nawsad Siddiqui is from Bhangar, South 24 Paraganas district, West Bengal.
 His father Ali Akbar Siddiqui was the son of Pir Zulfiqar Ali, known as "Chhto Huzur" of Furfura Sharif.
 He is the fourth generation of the founder of Furfura Sharif Mohammad Abu Bakr Siddique.
-Nawsad's elder brother Abbas Siddiqui is the founder of the Indian Secular Front.
+Nawsad's elder brother Abbas Siddiqui is the founder of the All India Secular Front.
 In 2015, he obtained a master's degree under Aliah University.

 Political career

 On 21 January 2021, Abbas Siddiqui founded a new political party called the Indian Secular Front and appointed his younger brother Nawsad as its chairman.
 Ahead of the 2021 assembly elections, the party formed a united front called Sanjukta Morcha with the Indian National Congress and the Left Front.

 In the 2021 West Bengal Legislative Assembly election, Nawsad was elected from Bhangar as a candidate representing Rashtriya Secular Majlis Party.
 The Sanjukta Morcha won only this seat in the election.